ComedicChimera/whirlwind/README.md

 repository, there may still be development going on.
 Designing a language takes a lot more than just brute coding -- I spend a lot of time just toying with different ideas and thinking about design approaches.

-When I have more time I may create a formal Trello to place here so you can see what I am currently working on.
+When I have more time, I may create a formal Trello to place here so you can see what I am currently working on.
 I expect that as college apps start to fade out and my senior year starts to wind down, I will have more time to work.
 Building a language can be very tiresome, and there are days on which I may have some free time but may simply be too tired or distracted to really sit down and work.
 I hope this will be less of a problem as